WHAT IS GLAUCOMA?

 The Baerveldt drain is much the same as the Ahmed device but is favoured in certain clinical situations over the Ahmed.
 It does not have a valve and typically takes 6-8 weeks to start working.

 The Xen Gel implant is a tiny flexible tube that creates a conduit between the anterior chamber of the eye and an area beneath the conjunctival membrane, external to the eye.
-It has the advantage of being minimally invasive and we have the ability to manipulate the effecicavy if the drain months later in the clinic.
+It has the advantage of being minimally invasive and we have the ability to manipulate the efficacy of the drain months later in the clinic.

 ANAESTHESIA AND THE PROCEDURE

 Glaucoma drainage surgery can be done under local anaesthetic with conscious sedation or under general anaesthetic.
-The procedure takes about 15 to 45 minutes depending on the procedure and is done in the outpatient theatre complex.
-An overnight stay is not required and you will be able to go home after the operation.
+The surgery takes about 15 to 45 minutes depending on the procedure performed and is done in an outpatient theatre complex.
+An overnight stay is not required and patients are able to go home after the operation.

 RISKS OF SURGERY

 The risk of vision loss from not having the surgery will be very significantly higher than the risk of vision loss from having the surgery.
-Glaucoma can be very serious and sight threatening and this surgery is intended to prevent vision loss and blindness.
-Broadly speaking, the risk of a serious complication with glaucoma drainage surgery is about 1 to 2 in a hundred.
-Significant complications are not common.
+Glaucoma can be very serious and sight-threatening and this surgery is intended to prevent vision loss and blindness.